 There are land covenants and design guidelines that will affect what can be built on the sections for sale.
 It is important you read and seek advice on these documents before committing to buy a section at Parklands.
-View these documents.

 If your tender is accepted you will be notified and required to pay a deposit of 10% of the purchase price within three working days of being notified.
 Payment details will be provided at the time.
 The balance of the purchase price will need to be paid on settlement day which is 10 working days after title being issued.

 No, Council won’t buy-back sections.
 New owners in this situation would need to sell their section once they have made the final payment and title has transferred.

 Council is committed to releasing stages at regular intervals.
 Please contact us for an update of the next stage to be released.

-The sites have connections to Council Sewer, Stormwater and Water Supply networks located at the centre of the front boundary.
+Yes, the sites have connections to Council Sewer, Stormwater and Water Supply networks located at the centre of the front boundary.
 All sites also have power and telecommunications connections at the boundary.

 There is also reticulated gas available, and connections can be arranged by contacting the Power-co, via the Gas Hub.

 Yes.
-You will need to submit a separate offer for each section you wish to buy.
+You will need to submit a separate offer (schedule 3) for each section you wish to buy.
 As part of the tender process the Council may accept all, some, or none of your offers.

 Building work on the site can only start after you: